TapanSoni/tapansoni.github.io/README.md

+# Welcome to Tapan's website!

-If you are coming for your wedding present - Please contact Tapan on Discord to win your prize :)
+### If you are here for your wedding prize (you scanned the QR code) - please contact Tapan via Discord to claim your prize!